pujols/OSU_CSE_3521_5521_2020AU/HW_3_programming_Set/HW_3_Porgramming/Readme.md

 # NaiveBayes Classification (100 pts)

 * You will implement NaiveBayes in this question.
 You are to amend your implementation into [`NaiveBayes.py`](./NaiveBayes/NaiveBayes.py).
+You have to first represent each sentence by a binary bag of word (BoW) vector.
+That is, a vector recording if a unique word (e.g., "good") shows up in a sentence.
+See the following slides for more details.

 * There are many sub-functions in  [`NaiveBayes.py`](./NaiveBayes/NaiveBayes.py).
 You can ignore all of them except the following two:
 	* [`def train(self, training_sentences, training_labels):`](./NaiveBayes/NaiveBayes.py#L94)